The elections of Lebanon’s expatriates…a “limited” effect that anticipates the major battle

 In turn, Shoman saw that the low turnout of Sunni voters means that the largest segment of the Sunni community adhered to Hariri’s decision, which means confirming his political leadership and that he is the strongest in the Sunni arena.

-In the event that the voter turnout among Sunni voters increases (contrary to Hariri’s decision), this raises crucial questions about Hariri’s political future, and thus the stage of finding an alternative to Hariri’s leadership has begun, according to Shoman.
+In the event that the voter turnout among Sunni voters increases (contrary to Hariri’s decision), this raises crucial questions regarding Hariri’s political future, and thus the stage of finding an alternative to Hariri’s leadership has begun, according to Shoman.

 The conclusion is that if the voter turnout is high “Sunni”, this means that there is a clear change in the mood of the Sunni community, but its decrease confirms the presence of the “Future Movement” on the scene led by Hariri, according to the same spokesman.